DanVanAtta/linux_setup/ubuntu-server--amd-ryzen-on-msi-setup.md

 ### Install OS (ubuntu-server to desktop)

-Had issues with USB install and needed to install an OS under 2GB (largest USB key I had on hand).
+Had issues with USB install and needed to install an OS under 2GB (to fit on the largest USB key that I had on hand).
 To do this, download the ubuntu-server ISO and load it on the USB key

 ### Install Ubuntu 22.04 (server)